manasa-arun/python/content/en/introduction/_index.md

 collapsible: true
 ---

-Before Starting our JavaScript Tutorial, First we will know about the History of JavaScript Programming Language.
+Before Starting our Python Tutorial, First we will know about the History of JavaScript Programming Language.
 And will answer few basic question like "Who is the Creator of JavaScript?", "Why it's named as such?".

 And this introduction module also covers questions like "What is JavaScript?", "Why it's used for?"